dmytkost/HAZOP2RDF/docs/report.md

 * When can it help?
 * Whom can it help?

 ## Concept Development(main part)

-* How did we solve the problem(framework)
-* How did we get to the concept?
-* Why did we choose this method of implementing

 ## Implementation

 ## Validation

 ## Summary and Outlook

-* Discussion
-* Future Work
-* Future Projects
-* Problems to be solved

 ## Sources

 * HAZOP source
 * Refernezimplementationen beachten und zitieren

 ## Appendix